 If you are unfamiliar with Intrinio’s API, check out this article.
 If you have used it before, this syntax will look familiar:

-This call pulls in Apple's price to earnings ratio.
-If you would rather make an economic data api call, just change AAPL to the tag you need from this list, and pricetoearnings to the item you need from this list:
+This call pulls in Apple’s price to earnings ratio.
+If you would rather make an economic data API call, just change AAPL to the tag you need from this list, and swap out pricetoearnings.

 This call returns the most recent non-farm payroll level, which is tagged PAYEMS by the federal reserve.
 Don’t forget to add “$” which tells Intrinio this is an economic data series, not a stock.